4 Ways Chiropractic Can Kill That Killer Shoulder Pain

-When you think about your Juneau chiropractor, what comes to mind?
+When you think about your chiropractor, what comes to mind?
 Back pain?
 Neck pain?
 Maybe sciatica or joint pain.
 Most people never seem to link chiropractic care with shoulder pain and yet, it remains one of the most effective ways to treat painful shoulders and arms.

 Common Shoulder Problems